Improwised/kb.repairrabbit.github.io/content/inventory/what-is-the-difference-between-price-&-additional-fees.md

 +++

-sum total of services provided is called “price” and  the additional price of accessories added by customer while purchase is called “ additional fee ”
+Sum total of services provided is called “price” and the additional price of accessories added by a customer while the purchase is called “ additional fee ”